How to Import Flash SWF Vector Images into Reallusion's Cartoon Animator (without Adobe Flash) and Apply Render Styles

 Unfortunately G2 Vector characters weren't the success story Reallusion hoped for, proving to be too difficult for the average user to make, and they also required Adobe Flash (now Animate CC) for which many users weren't willing to invest in a subscription.

-Since then CrazyTalk Animator 3, and now Cartoon Animator 4, have focused more on high resolution bitmaps to create quality characters and props, however the Render Styles system and support for vector images still remains.
+Since then CrazyTalk Animator 3, and Cartoon Animator 4, focused more on high resolution bitmaps to create quality characters and props, however the Render Styles system and support for vector images still remains.

-To get around the problem of SWF format only, I've scoured the internet for a file converter that can convert an SVG file to an SWF file.
+If you don't have Animate CC, I've scoured the internet for a file converter that can convert an SVG file to an SWF file.
 There are a few apps that claim to do this but their SWF output isn't compatible with CA4 - often creating an image that appears invisible when imported.

 One App That Can Convert to SWF